Switcheo/tradehub/README.md

 ## Stake as a validator

-You should check that the node has caught up to latest block by running `switcheocli status`.
-If your node is lagging behind, you may end up getting slashed and jailed.
+> **You should check that the node has caught up to latest block by running `switcheocli status` before continuing!
+If your node is still syncing, it will not be able to validate new blocks and you will end up getting slashed / jailed.**

 Promote your node to validator with this command: